linkerd/linkerd-examples/dcos/README.md

 is one of many ways you can setup Linkerd to run in DC/OS.
 Unfortunately using `linkerd-dcos.json` might make it difficult to send operating system signals to Linkerd e.g. `SIGTERM` for graceful shutdown.
-An [alternative](simple-proxy/linkerd-dcos-with-fetch.json)is one way to set up Linkerd so that it can catch os signals.
+An [alternative](simple-proxy/linkerd-dcos-with-fetch.json) is one way to set up Linkerd so that it can catch os signals.
 This application definition uses the `fetch` API available in DC/OS 1.10.
-You can use a top-level `uri` list for DC/OS <= 1.9
+You can use a top-level `uri` list for DC/OS <= 1.9.

 Multiple linkerd configurations are described below.
 Pick the one that's most appropriate for your setup.
 When testing configurations, be sure to set the